passbolt/passbolt_help/_includes/hosting/install/install.md

 ### 1.2.
 Do you want to install a local mariadb server on this machine?

-- Yes: if you are not planning on using an external mysql / mariadb server.
+- **Yes**: if you are not planning on using an external mysql / mariadb server.
-- No: if you have a mysql / mariadb server installed somewhere else and want to use it for passbolt.
+- **No**: if you have a mysql / mariadb server installed somewhere else and want to use it for passbolt.

 The script will then ask you for the database details: root password, database name, and password.